SRI-CSL/yices2/doc/sphinx/source/api-types.rst

       A formula asserted in the MCSAT solver is not in a theory that this solver can process.

+   .. c:enum:: MCSAT_ERROR_ASSUMPTION_TERM_NOT_SUPPORTED

+      An assumption is not an uninterpreted term supported by MCSAT.

    .. c:enum:: MCSAT_ERROR_ASSUMPTION_TYPE_NOT_SUPPORTED